potatolondon/djangae/docs/sandbox.md

 to the `start_emulators` function in `manage.py`.

-# Additional modules

-App Engine apps can be made up of multiple modules (the default being the one defined by app.yaml).
-If your project makes use of additional modules then you can specify a list of yaml file paths in the `DJANGAE_ADDITIONAL_MODULES` and these will be forwarded to the dev_appserver when `runserver` is called

 ## Running Commands Remotely

 Djangae also lets you run management commands which connect remotely to the Datastore of your deployed App Engine application.
 To do this you need to: